pawelgrzybek/pawelgrzybek.com/content/posts/2021-05-05-all-you-need-to-know-to-move-from-commonjs-to-ecmascript-modules-esm-in-node-js.md

 const data = require("./data.json");

 console.log(data);
-// Works
+// {"that": "works"}
 ```

 ## The best time to embrace ESM is now

 I hope this article helped you out to understand the differences between CommonJS and ECMAScript modules in Node.js.
-I am looking forward to the age where we won't have to care about these differences anymore.
-The whole ecosystem will work according to the ECMAScript specification regardless of the runtime (either client or server).
-If you haven't already, I would highly recommend you jump on the ESM camp now and contribute to the consistent and unified JavaScript ecosystem.
+I'm looking forward to the times where we won't have to care about these differences anymore.
+The whole ecosystem will work accordingly to the ECMAScript specification regardless of the runtime (either client or server).
+If you haven't already, I would highly recommend you jumping on the ESM camp now and contribute to the consistent and unified JavaScript ecosystem.

 I enjoyed writing it down for you!
 If you found it helpful, "hit that like button and don't forget to subscribe…".
 Nah, I'm just joking.
-Sharing with your friend means the world to me.
+Share it with your friend — this will mean the world to me!
 Thanks, and until next time, stay curious 👋